armanali0786/armanali0786/README.md

 - 🎓 I have completed my **Bachelor's in Information Technology** in 2023 with grade 8.6 CGPA.

-- 👨‍💻 AHighly skilled professional with **experience of 1+ years in Web Developement** with a proven track record of developing robust web solutions.
+- 👨‍💻 Skilled professional with **experience of 1+ years in Web Developement** with a proven track record of developing robust web solutions.

 - 🌱 I’m currently learning **Data Structures and Algorithms.**